-Migrants across Europe have lower health literacy and poorer health outcomes than the general population.
-One reason is a language barrier and low awareness of the healthcare systems in their host countries.
+Female migrants living in the Czech Republic have more difficulty in accessing health care.
+Often, this is due to the language barrier and a lack of awareness concerning the Czech healthcare system.
 According to the Report “Promoting the health of refugees and migrants” (WHO, 2017) women and children are particularly vulnerable to health problems.
-Therefore, project MEDICE aims to:
+In light of this, MEDICE aims to:

 - support them in developing health care vocabulary

 - facilitate women’s contact with doctors and medical staff